dede999/nest-ts-example/README.md

 ### Conclusion

 As promised, it became faster indeed.
-And though I believe it wouldn't be as evident as it was if the dataset was larger, results show a noticable difference.
+And though I believed it wouldn't be as evident as it was if the dataset was larger, results showed a noticable difference.
 In case you want to run these test on your machine, go to `src/main.ts` and coment an specific line

 ```ts
 async function bootstrap() {